behnazkhoshnood/tadig_restaurant_v2/README.md

   - **Home Page**

     - The home page contains the eyecatching carousel slide with the colorful images that makes the perpose of the website clear from the begining.
-    - breaf information about the restaurant in provided to the left side of the carousel in medium and larg screens and in smaller screens, this information is placed ontop of the carousel.
+    - Breaf information about the restaurant in provided to the left side of the carousel in medium and larg screens and in smaller screens, this information is placed ontop of the carousel.
-    - carousel is showing all the product images.
+    - Carousel is showing all the product images.
 By clicking on each image user is directed to product details page, which shoes that product, all the information related to it, and can add it to the back right away.
+    - Under the about note and carousel, all the reviews that have been added for any product is displayed with their name, avrage rating and number of rates.
 ---
   - **Products Pages**

-    - By clicking on the main navbar categories in the top header, users are directed to respective category page, which has the name, image, price and rating information of all producs in that category.
+    - By clicking on the main navbar categories in the top header, users are directed to respective category page, which has the name, image, price, number of reviews and avarege rating information of all producs in that category.
     - Under the price of each product is also a form that user can use to add any product in this category to their shoping bag.
     - When user adds a product to their shoping bag they will be notified by a toast message on top on the page, which shows that product information.
     - If the price of the items are lower than free delivery treshold, it will show in this toast message that how much more they should add to their bag to get the free delivery.